7 Days Round trip

 Read more about top 5 things to do in San Sebastian here.

 Today you will drive for 2 hours across the green and lush hills and mountains south of San Sebastian.
-It is so beautiful and reminds me of some parts in Switzerland!
+It is a truly beautiful landscape.

-You have well enough time before you leave San Sebastian so you don´t have to start early.
-Have a last swim at la Concha or a walk along the promenade.
+You have well enough time before you leave San Sebastian in the morning so you don´t have to start early.
+Have a last swim at la Concha or take a walk along the promenade.

 There are several villages in Rioja.
 Some are really lovely while others have not kept their historical character.
 Laguardia is lovely and so is Elciego.
 Lots of people go to the larger city of Logrono.